-A high-fidelity 3D synthetic simulation of Liverpool John Lennon Airport (JLA) was created using Presagis software products; Vega Prime, Creator, and STAGE.

-The simulation was complete with runways and buildings, based on existing data on the airport.
+A high fidelity 3D synthetic simulation of Liverpool John Lennon Airport (JLA) was created, complete with runways and buildings, based on existing data on the airport.
 This provided an immersive virtual environment for the testing.
 A remote flight simulator allowed a range of different landing and taxiing situations to be considered.